Join a Literacy Mission

 Please contact the National Passport Information Center with any questions:

 1(877) 4USA.PPT (1(877) 487.2778) Live Operator Service is available 6:00 a.m. to midnight, ET, M-F (Except federal holidays)

-Visa processing takes up to 4 business days provided all the requirements are complete and is valid for 90 days to 24 months from the date of issue.
-You will need a valid passport, the $70.00 fee, a return stamped envelope, a completed visa application and passport photo to apply.
+Visa processing takes up to 3 business days provided all the requirements are complete and is valid for 30 days to 24 months from the date of issue.
+You will need a valid passport, the $52.00 fee, complete the visa application online to apply by filling in the needed information, providing a copy of your passport and a photo.
 Keep in mind that your visa must be valid throughout your entire stay in Ethiopia and upon your re-entry to the US.
 The responsibility for obtaining a travel visa lies solely with the mission volunteer and is not the responsibility of the organization.
 A copy of your tourist visa will be required by the organization before your travel date.

 You will need to consult your doctor or travel clinic for the appropriate vaccinations.
 You are required to have a yellow fever vaccination in your passport when you enter Ethiopia.
 Proof of your vaccination record will be required by the organization before your travel date.
 Below is a sample vaccination schedule along with an estimated cost.

 6 weeks before travel